 Drink Water Aquarium

-This app allows users to track their water consumption by filling a virtual aquarium with water while providing reminders to hydrate.
+Drink Water Aquarium allows users to track their water consumption by filling a virtual aquarium with water while providing reminders to hydrate.
 Several features to help motivate users to stay hydrated are also included—fish dance to celebrate water consumption and new fish are added overtime when users stay on track with their hydration goals.
+Available in the Apple App Store and Google Play Store .

 We are sharing information about specific apps for educational purposes only.
 The Adult Down Syndrome Center does not receive financial support or compensation for sharing information about these apps.